FooBarShebang/statistics_lib/Documents/Tests/TE003_data_classes.md

 * *getQuantile*():
   * Total number of quantiles is an integer number, but not positive
   * Requested quantile index is an integer number, but either negative or greater than the total number of quantiles
+  * Length of the stored data sequence is less than 2
 * *getHistogram*():
   * Number of bins requested is an integer number, but not positive
   * Number of bins is not requested (OR None) and the requested bin size is integer or floating point number, but not positive

 **Test steps:** Instantiate the class with an arbitrary proper data set.
 Try to call the mentioned methods with the first, the second and both arguments being of improper value.
 Check that the expected exception is raised.
 Repeat the test with the different improper values.
+Repeat the test with the stored data length of 1 element - only for *getQuantile*().

-**Test result:** PASS / FAIL
+**Test result:** PASS

 ___